Kveri/IOUsniffer/README.txt

 On the other way, sending is done differently.
 Mappings between IOU instances are defined by NETMAP file in a well-known format.
 These mappings tell IOU to which socket file it should write when it want to send data to other IOU.
-This data sending is dont directly using sendto() to appropriate socket file.
+This data sending is done directly using sendto() to appropriate socket file.

 Our tool does the following:
  1. looks for socket files in /tmp/netio dir (changable at startup)